|The History of Asphalt Slurry & SLURRY-COAT|

 "I visualized the need for a cost-effective modified asphalt slurry application for use on driveways, parking-lots, bike paths & private roads.
 My background in civil engineering and contracting made it an eventual reality".

-As time went on Emond continued to improve Asphalt Slurry-Coat™ with technological advancements, design and application techniques to the cost effective and beneficial product that it is today.
-For more information on What Is Asphalt Slurry-Coat, Go to: Slurry-Coat
+As time went on Emond continued to improve Slurry-Coat™ with technological advancements, design and application techniques to the cost effective and beneficial product that it is today.
+For more information on What Is Slurry-Coat, Go to: Slurry-Coat